 To file for divorce in California, you must have been a resident of California for at least six

 months.
 You also must have been a resident of the county where you will file for at least three months.
-So if you’re looking for a divorce attorney in Los Angeles county, but recently moved from Ventura County in the past month, you’ll either need to wait two more months before filing or file back in Ventura.
+So if you’re looking for a divorce litigation attorney in Los Angeles county, but recently moved from Ventura County in the past month, you’ll either need to wait two more months before filing or file back in Ventura.

 Step 3 – Collect Pertinent Marriage Info

-“You need to get your ducks in a row before seeking out the help of a Family Law attorney,” recommends Woodland Hills divorce lawyer, Leon F. Bennett, Esq.
+“You need to get your ducks in a row before seeking out the help of a Family Law attorney,” recommends Woodland Hills divorce attorney, Leon F. Bennett, Esq.
 “In California, for a divorce to proceed, you will need to show earnings for both spouses and any outstanding debt.”

 Just some items to collect include: